naima-dambrine/pubmed-api/README.md

 ```
 ### Generates a PDF directory

-A directory called `PDF` is created if not exist.
+A directory `PDF` will be created if it does not already exist.
 All downloaded articles will be stored there.

 ### Generates an Excel File

 An Excel file is automatically generated with the columns below.
-The management of duplicates is also ensured when you launch the program several times
+The management of duplicates is also ensured if you launch the program several times

 * `pmid` : PubMed ID
 * `date_publication` : Article's date of publication